D3spereaux/wazuh-opencti/README.md

   *indicator_pattern_match* is created.
 A maximum of three alerts are created (configurable by modifying the *max_ind_alerts* variable, and a maximum of 10 indicators are returned by the query.
 Indicators are sorted by !revoked, detection, score, confidence and valid\_until.
+If the indicator only matches partially, the event type will be *indicator_partial_pattern_match*.
 - For every observable that matches (either by *value* or *hashes_SHA256*, depending on type of observable), an alert is created if the observable has an indicator related to it.
 Only one indicator is included,